react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 ```

 `forceInset` takes an object with the keys `top | bottom | left | right | vertical | horizontal` and the values `'always' | 'never'`.
 Or you can override the padding altogether by passing an integer.

-There is also a [Snack](https://snack.expo.io/@react-navigation/react-navigation-docs:-safeareaview-demo-v3) available to demonstrate how `forceInset` behaves.

 ## Android notches